-The 2018 BC Tripartite Education Agreement (BCTEA) includes a new commitment by BC, Canada and FNESC to an innovative approach to ensuring adequate and appropriate transportation services for First Nations students who attend public schools.
+The 2018 BC Tripartite Education Agreement (BCTEA) includes commitment by BC, Canada and FNESC to an innovative approach to ensuring adequate and appropriate transportation services for First Nations students who attend public schools.
 BCTEA introduces new tools such as Joint Transportation Plans and the targeting of transportation funding to ensure that First Nations students receive the transportation services they need.

 Joint First Nation Student Transportation Plans

 Through BCTEA, Boards of Education and First Nations are required to work together to develop Joint First Nation Student Transportation Plans for First Nation students living on-reserve who attend BC public schools.
 The Plans are to include strategies to address various modes of transportation, such as walking, driving, bussing, ferry or water taxi, depending on local needs, as well as transportation to extracurricular activities.

 To support First Nations and Boards of Education, a set of documents and templates were distributed by email to School Boards and First Nations in early February 2019.